wiktorolszowy/fMRI_temporal_autocorrelation/README.md

 Software
 ==============

-I used the following softwares:
+I used the following software:

 - Debian 3.16.43
 - AFNI 16.2.02